 Stumbling and half-groping, Rose helped him to the corner to kneel before a toilet that smelled of bad water.
 He choked, spit, retched, and heaved, and eventually there was nothing left to come out and he was shaking on the floor.
 She felt fear fight with her grief.
 What if he had a seizure here?
 What about when she was gone?
 She picked up his shoulders and let him lay a moment with his head on her lap.

 “We’ll be joining him soon,” he said.

-“No we won’t,” she argued bitterly.
-“There’s nothing after death.
-That’s just a story we tell to feel better.”
+“What if we don’t?” she argued bitterly.
+“What if that’s just a story we tell, to feel better.”

 He found her hand again.
 “Rosalinda Thorne,” he whispered hoarsely, “are you an apostate?”

 “I was born an apostate.”

 “If life is nothing but passing through, then why save it?” she admitted.
 “But if the gods are real, you and I are damned.
 We can’t do good, or we can’t be good.
 We lose both ways.”
 Failure stabbed her again.
 She felt emptied, melting, useless, so she confessed, “I was going to leave.”

 He was still painfully catching his breath, but managed to say, “What?”